bcgov/citz-imb-common-components/standards/documentation.md

 ── User Stories
 ── Roadmap
 ── Interested Parties
-── ERD // Entity Relationship Diagram and explanations of how each table is used.
-── DAL // Data Access Layer or how ORM (Object Relational Mapper) works.
 ── How To // Tutorials for the end-user on how to use the application.
 ```